donfranke/Security-Flashcards/README.md

 ## To run the skill
 1. You need an Amazon Echo device
 2. Install the Security Flashcards Alexa skill
-3. Say `launch Security Flashcards` to run
+3. Say `open Security Flashcards` to run
 ## List available of security terms
 * least privilege
 * defense in depth